mend0z0/Blender/Hardware/v1_20230918/Design Folder/README.md

 # TODO list

-A brief description of this todo list belongs to what project
+Blender hardware project todo list

 ## Tasks

-- #### MUST to DO (List the works that proper working of project depends on these tasks):
+- #### MUST DO (List the works that proper working of project depends on these tasks):
     - Correcting the power ports labels
     - Labeling correction
     - Checking circuitry and adding information